inframanufaktur/eleventy-plugin-embed-mastodon/README.md

 ### IDs

 IDs are unique for each server.
-For the embed to work you’ll need to use the ID shown on your instance, not the one of the original post URL.
+If you want to embed by ID, you need to copy the ID from your server.
+Otherwise use the full link so that the plugin can perform a search.

 ## To Do